Clean Architecture With Quarkus

 </build>

-Now, running mvn install first builds all dependencies and then runs the plugins to build the quarkus project.
+Now, running mvn install first builds all dependencies and then runs the plugins to build the Quarkus project.

 beans.xml and jandex-maven-plugin